ddeereAMCHS/1101-Class-Car/README.md

 - - - -
 * Create a program called `CarTester.java`
 * Prompt the user for a filename
-* Read in all the lines in this file and store them in an array
+* Read in all the lines in this file and store them in an array of Strings
-* Create an array of Cars that is the same size as the other array
+* Create an array of Cars that is the same size as the String array
-* For each element in the array, split it on commas, trim the values, and create a Car object with those values that you then store in the array of Cars
+* For each element in the array of Strings, split it on commas, trim the values, and create a Car object with those values that you then store in the array of Cars
 * Prompt the user for a double
   * This will be the distance to be traveled
 * For each Car: